FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting Limerick City and County Council - 25th November 2024.md

 year.
 Although I think we still have a very varied and rich programme, I share

-their views that we can do better.---
+their views that we can do better.
+---
 20

 But we all know that the best things need investment.
 The Christmas offering